Guide

 Foreword

-The introduction of 42 ICSs across England represented a change in how we bring together organisations to plan and deliver health and social care services in their localities.
-Those ICSs are now operational, and you will be trying to make sense of a huge amount of information about health and social care services in your areas.
+The introduction of ICSs across England represented a change in how we bring together organisations to plan and deliver health and social care services in their localities.
 High quality health and social care services are dependent upon a highly skilled and valued workforce.
 We recognise the vital impact that our workforce has on people’s lives and the contribution that each makes to an effective health and social care system.
-So, we felt it was important that we produced a guide that would help you plan what sort of workforce you will need.

-Every day, leaders of social care and health services role model and foster positive culture within and across organisations.
-Through working together – thinking together - leaders across systems will be able to create a shared culture that builds on our strengths, with a focus on people at the heart of care.
+Every day, leaders of social care and health services set positive examples and promote supportive cultures within and across organisations.
+Through working together – and thinking together - leaders across systems will be able to create a shared culture that builds on our strengths, with a focus on people at the heart of care.

-Data from Skills for Care’s adult social care workforce data set and health statistics support the need for improving how systems work together.
-With vacancies currently running at 131,000 for social care and 125,000 in health creating an integrated workforce plan that tackles key issues like recruitment and retention, digitalisation, workforce redesign and staff development will mean better outcomes for people.
-For example, by ensuring they will only have to tell their story once.
+Skills for Care’s adult social care workforce data set and health statistics support the need for improving how systems work together.
+With vacancies currently running at 131,000 for social care and over 112,000 in health creating an integrated workforce plan that tackles key issues like recruitment and retention, digitalisation, workforce redesign and staff development will mean better outcomes for people.

 This guide doesn’t have all the answers, but has been designed to support all 42 ICSs to develop effective integrated workforce plans that will meet the needs of those they serve, wherever they might live and whatever services they will need to live the lives they want.

-We’re grateful to colleagues from NHS Employers, Skills for Care and the Care and Health Improvement Programme, which is a collaboration of the Local Government Association (LGA) and Association of Directors of Adult Social Services (ADASS), who have come together to create this guide.
-In many ways our work mirrors the effective partnership working the ICSs will develop over the coming months.
+We’re grateful to colleagues from NHS Employers, Skills for Care and Partners in Care and Health, who have come together to create this guide.
+In many ways our partnership mirrors the effective partnership working the ICSs are in the process of developing.

 Danny Mortimer, Chief Executive, NHS Employers